|Alexander of London and Heathfield|

 He purchased Winterbourne Stoke Manor House in about 1918 but sold it in 1945.

 He died at Brantridge Forest, 9 February 1959 and his will was proved 19 May 1959 (estate £59,130).
 His wife was living in 1939.

 Location of archivesAlexander family of Aubrey House, Kensington: deeds, estate and family papers, 1861-1983 (Kensington & Chelsea Libraries, 5024-5133, 48882-49005); personal papers and photographs (Kensington & Chelsea Libraries, Local Studies 47810-33)

 Coat of armsAlthough no coat of arms is recorded in contemporary sources for this family, there is evidence that they used the coat of arms of the Alexander family of Dover illustrated above (Barry of ten, argent and azure, a lion rampant gules holding a battleaxe or).
 They may simply have assumed this coat, or it may be that there was a legitimate connection through their Kentish origins with that family.
 The same coat of arms was also used in the 17th century by the Alexanders of Wistaston (Cheshire).

 Revision & Acknowledgements

-This account was first published 20 October 2013 and was revised on 29 March 2014, 2 January 2016, 28 October 2017 and 22 April 2018.
-I am grateful to Jeremy Musson, Chris Whittick and Edward Craig for additional information, and to David Brown for additional images.
+This account was first published 20 October 2013 and was revised on 29 March 2014, 2 January 2016, 28 October 2017, 22 April, 4 and 18 November 2018.
+I am grateful to Jeremy Musson, Chris Whittick, Edward Craig and John Alexander for additional information, and to David Brown for additional images.